 I decided on a skirt to go with it, in this funky printed fabric.

 Plenty of colour to pick up on the piping detail of the top.

 I first thought of making a self drafted full circle but I found this super cute Simplicity skirt.
 I did mine mini but longer would be even better .
 Because of the print of the fabric and the cut of the pattern I went multi directional: horizontal at the front, vertical on the sides as a nod to the vertical pipping down the front of my top.

 The result is very autumnal in style, with cosiness points and warmly colourful.

 I think I have done it!
 What do you think??
 Have my grey jersey knit inspired you?

-With this review Thread Head Fabrics is offering you an exclusive discount of 25% on all products including sales items until January 31st.
-Don’t hesitate, they take good care of their customers, are super passionate and are super knowledgeable about their products https://threadheadfabrics.co.uk/
+I love Thread Head Fabrics.
+They take good care of their customers, are super passionate and are super knowledgeable about their products

 All additional fabrics from Goldhawk Road